yobleck/qdm/README.md

 - pamd
 - python-pam (tested with 2.0.2)
 - Xorg/X11
-- only tested with [qtile](https://github.com/qtile/qtile) wm so far
+- only tested with [Qtile](https://github.com/qtile/qtile) wm so far

+### files and paths that are expected to exist
+- `/etc/passwd`
+- `/etc/qdm/`
+- `/etc/pam.d/`
+- `/usr/lib/systemd/system/`

 ## Install
 - No package manager support sorry :(
 - download zip off github or clone repo
 - copy contents of `./etc/` to `/etc/`
-- symlink qdm.service to `/etc/systemd/system/qdm.service` (optionally alias display-manager.service)
+- symlink qdm.service to `/usr/lib/systemd/system/qdm.service`
+- symlink `/etc/systemd/system/display-manager.service` to qdm.service
-- change envars to match your system
+- change envars  in envars.json to match your system

 ## Config
-- all vaules in quotes
+- all values in quotes
 - default_session: the value of `name=` in the xsession .desktop file
 - default_username: your username lowercase
 - menu_color: [ansi](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) escape sequence in quotes ("\u001b[34m" = blue)